OctopusDeploy/docs/docs/deploying-applications/artifacts.md

 [PowerShell Bootstrapping](https://github.com/OctopusDeploy/Calamari/tree/master/source/Calamari/Integration/Scripting/WindowsPowerShell)

-From a PowerShell script, you can use the PowerShell CmdLetÂ `New-OctopusArtifact`Â to collect artifacts.
+From a PowerShell script, you can use the PowerShell CmdLet `New-OctopusArtifact` to collect artifacts.
 The CmdLet takes two parameters:

 - `[string]$path` - the local path to the file that will be made an artifact
 - `[string]$name` - an optional friendly name to give the artifact, usually to distinguish it if collecting multiple artifacts with the same name from different machines.
 Defaults to the file name in `$path`